UK and Iran agree framework Iran nuclear deal possible by month-end

 "There was a clear sign from both of them that they saw the opportunity presented by the ongoing discussions in Switzerland and the possibility of securing a political framework by the end of the month."

-Iran denies that it wants to acquire nuclear weapons, but the spokeswoman said Cameron told Rouhani that Iran needed to recognise the international community had concerns about whether its nuclear programme was being developed for peaceful purposes.
+Iran denies that it wants to acquire nuclear weapons, but the spokeswoman said Cameron told Rouhani that Iran needed to recognize the international community had concerns about whether its nuclear program was being developed for peaceful purposes.

 "The Iranians needed to take on board that the E3+3 would need to allay those concerns through any deal," she said.
 "We are clearly approaching this (with the idea) that it is possible to do a deal, we believe, with Iran, that will ensure we stop Iran from acquiring a nuclear weapon."